Recovery-Oriented System of Care (ROSOC)

 - Results: Greater overall stability in the lives of clients, with less utilization of low-efficacy, crisis-oriented services, hospitalizations, and incarcerations.

-ROSOC receives referrals from the emergency departments, county-contracted mental health providers, jail medical services, and from other clients in the program.
-Individuals are interviewed to determine their interest in changing from a crisis-based approach for care to a more stable and proactive approach to provide consistent care.
+The (WPC) operates similarly to the ROSOC program receiving referrals from emergency departments, county-contracted mental health providers, jail medical services, and from other program clients.
+Individuals were interviewed to determine their interest in changing from a crisis-based approach for care to a more stable and proactive approach to provide consistent care.

 - Participants receive primary and behavioral health care